a bee and an ant on a flower

 The sugar-rich contents of honey are an irresistible draw for ants and can lead to large-scale invasions of wooden hives.

-Under populated hives or hives infested with Varroa mites are less likely to be able to defend against an ant invasion which can lead to colony collapse completely destroying the hive.
+Underpopulated hives or hives infested with Varroa mites are less likely to be able to defend against an ant invasion, which can lead to colony collapse, completely destroying the hive.

-Ants are also known carriers of DWV or Deformed Wing Virus, which can severely affect the development of a bee’s wings and abdomens leading to bees with no wings.
+Ants are also known carriers of DWV or Deformed Wing Virus, which can severely affect the development of a bee’s wings and abdomens, leading to bees with no wings.

 How to deal with ants in a managed hive

 Ants and bees both belong to the same superfamily Apoidea.
+This means that traditional poisons and pest control measures will likely negatively affect your bee colony.

 Placing the feet of your hive in shallow bows or troughs of water will make accessing the hive an impossible task.

-The water tension of tap water is enough for small ants to walk across so adding a small amount of oil or soap to the solution will reduce water tension and stop any ants from entering the hive.
+The water tension of tap water is enough for small ants to walk across, so adding a small amount of oil or soap to the solution will reduce water tension and stop any ants from entering the hive.